Setting Healthy Boundaries

 - Identify specific, problematic behaviors.
 Thinking back to the perimeter that’s been set, what specific behaviors are crossing it?

 - Follow through on the responses.
 This is essential.
-If you do steps 1 through 4 and don’t complete this final step, you’ll gain no ground.
+If you do the previous steps and don’t complete this final step, you’ll gain no ground.

 Have any thoughts, questions, suggestions, or comments on this article?
 Broken link?
 Wondering how to this can be applied, modified, or adapted to your polyamorous, swinging, kink/ BDSM, or otherwise interesting relationship?
 Feel free to reach out to me here.